The loan application process can be a long and complicated process.

 How long does a loan application take?

 The time that a loan application can take will vary significantly as some borrows will have more complex applications than others.

-Other lenders are completely incompetent!
-We will warn you if any of the lenders we are recommending are known to have poor service levels.
+We’ll warn you if any of the lenders we’re recommending are known to have poor service levels.

 It will then take 24 hours for us to confirm our recommendation.

-When the lender receives the loan it can take anywhere from four hours to two weeks for them to complete conditional approval.
+When the lender receives the loan, it can take anywhere from four hours to two weeks for them to complete conditional approval.

 Formal approval can take from one day to one week.

-As a general rule, if you are buying a property allow a two-week cooling off period or finance clause to give us ample time to obtain an approval.
+As a general rule, if you’re buying a property allow a two-week cooling off period or finance clause to give us ample time to obtain an approval.

 What documents will I need?

-- Payslips.
-These must be recent and when multiple payslips are required, they must be consecutive.
+- Payslips: These must be recent and when multiple payslips are required, they must be consecutive.
 They should clearly show employer name, your name and salary.

-- Account statements.
-These must show account numbers, balance, limit and transactions for the period specified
+- Account statements: These must show account numbers, balance, limit and transactions for the period specified.

-- Liabilities and Expenses documentation.
-Includes statements for car loans, other mortgages or credit cards.
+- Liabilities and Expenses documentation: Includes statements for car loans, other mortgages or credit cards.

-- Asset documents.
-These documents can include banks statements or rates notices to show your savings record.
+- Asset documents: These documents can include banks statements or rates notices to show your savings record.

-- If your name has changed due to marriage or divorce please provide a marriage certificate or other verifications.
+- If your name has changed due to marriage or divorce, please provide a marriage certificate or other verifications.
 Statutory declarations will suffice.

-Who is involved in the application process?
+Who’s involved in the application process?

 The first step

 To begin the application process and get your home loan approved, give us a call on 1300 889 743 or enquire online.